serlintamilselvam/jayashree-portfolio/README.md

 A ReactJS porfolio website for designer Jayashree Srinivasan.

-The project was bootstrapped with <a href="https://github.com/facebook/create-react-app" rel="nofollow" target="_blank">Create React App</a>
+The project is bootstrapped with <a href="https://github.com/facebook/create-react-app" rel="nofollow" target="_blank">Create React App</a>

 The website is hosted in <a href="https://azure.microsoft.com/" rel="nofollow" target="_blank">Microsoft's Azure</a> as a static web page.